cosmos72/stmx/doc/introduction.md

 - Includes transactional data structure for multicast publish/subscribe
 - Creating new transactional data structures is easy.
 - Extensive test suite.
-- Tested on SBCL, CCL and CMUCL.
+- Tested on SBCL, CMUCL, CCL and ABCL.
 - Very simple to install with [Quicklisp](http://www.quicklisp.org/).

 A quick-start guide and installation instructions are provided in the file